Last Updated on

 There was a toss-up to between a couple of Monarch scopes to be the star of this review.
 It came down to being between this 4-16X42 model, and the 4-16X50 model.
 The 4-16X42 won out, not only because the 40-42mm lens seems to be more popular among hunters, but also because it had an outstanding customer satisfaction rating online.

-While the 50mm lens model holds its own and is still well-applauded, the slim margins between the two models were just large enough to earn the star its spot here and on our list of the best rifle scopes under $500 – which you can check out here.
+While the 50mm lens model holds its own and is still well-applauded, the slim margins between the two models were just large enough to earn the star its spot here and on our list of the best rifle scopes under $500.

 But enough about its outstanding review ratings, you probably just want to know if this scope is going to do the job you need it to.
 Below are the answers to some questions you might have about the Monarch 3 before you add it to your hunting gear investments.